 How can I interpret the results of my allergy test?

 The results show which allergens your immune system reacts to.
-It is recommended to discuss the results with a doctor to plan possible steps to treat or avoid the allergens.
+It is recommended to discuss the results with a doctor to plan possible steps for treatment or avoidance of the allergens.

-What is the advantage of an allergy test at home?
+What is the advantage of a home allergy test?

-What is the advantage of an allergy test at home?
+What is the advantage of a home allergy test?

 An allergy test at home offers the advantage of being convenient and stress-free.
-With a capillary blood test, you can be tested for a wide range of allergens without having to see a doctor.
-The sample is simply sent in and the results can be viewed online.
+With a capillary blood test, you can test a wide range of allergens without having to visit a doctor.
+The sample is simply sent in, and the results are available online.